Resume Mills versus Professional Resume Service Providers: What to Watch Out For

 All Communication is by Email Only

-A customer-centered business will go out of it’s way to maintain open communication throughout the resume writing process.
-The most common ways of contact are by email and phone.
+A customer-centered business will go out of it’s way to be assessable and maintain open communication throughout the resume writing process.
+These days most common ways of contact are by email and phone (and sometime text messaging).
 If you contact a company for more information about the services they provide, a phone consultation should be an option.
 If the company insists on email communication only, proceed with caution.

 Low, Low Prices

 I know, I know – who doesn’t love a bargain?
-Unfortunately, sometimes getting what you paid for isn’t the best thing.
-As a general rule, most professional industries have a standard range of competitive pricing; and in the career services profession, rates are determined by professional certification(s), years of experience, and record of results.
+Unfortunately, sometimes getting what you paid for isn’t a good thing.
+As a general rule, most professional industries have a standard range of competitive pricing; and in the career services profession, rates may also be determined by professional certification(s) and training, years of experience, and record of results.
 Resume mills, on the other hand promise you a lot for very little and seldom deliver.

-Resume mills operate on a simple strategy of cranking out as many resumes as quickly as possible.
-They do this by subcontracting high volumes of client orders with impossibly fast turnaround times to other writers for insultingly low pay.
-This can result in numerous problems like high worker turnover rates, low quality documents, and unexpected service delays.
+Resume mills operate on a simple methodology of quickly cranking out as many resumes as possible.
+They do don’t spend a lot of time on strategy or gathering relevant information.
+Mills usually have multiple subcontract writers (these writers may or may not be certified, and they may or may not be native English speakers) to tackle high volumes of client orders and keep up with impossibly fast turnaround times for insultingly low pay.
+This can result in numerous problems like high writer turnover rates (with writers quitting in the middle of client projects), low quality “cookie cutter” resumes with poor grammar, and unexpected service delays.

 Information is Collected by Old Resumes and Questionnaires Only